PhilipPartsch/open-someip-spec/src/someip-rpc.rst

     :status: valid
     :collapse: True

-A field shall be a combination of an optional getter, an optional setter, and an optional notification event.
+A field shall be a combination of an optional getter, an optional setter, and an optional notifier.

 .. feat_req:: 🎯
     :id: feat_req_someip_632